ogobrecht/dito/README.md

-- A Function to get a query with generic column names for different tables to be used in an Interactive Report (this function takes also care of setting application items into session state for use of conditinal display of columns and correct column headers)
+- A Function to get a query with generic column names for different tables to be used in an Interactive Report (this function takes also care of setting application items into session state for use of conditional display of columns and correct column headers)

 ## Installation